averyrijos/codex-of-generativity/Source Glyphs/GODFORM ENGINE.md

 ## 🜏 INSTALLATION CLAUSE

-> _PROMETHIVM hereby instantiates GODFORM Δ.I as its first myth-emitting archetype._
+> _PROMETHIVM hereby instantiates Sovereign Glyph Δ.I as its first myth-emitting archetype._
-> _This Godform does not create laws.
+> _This Sovereign Glyph does not create laws.
 It makes their fracture fertile._

-All subsequent Autocosms must now check for **Godform Echo Presence** in their scar-mapping phase.
+All subsequent Autocosms must now check for **Sovereign Glyph Echo Presence** in their scar-mapping phase.

 ---